vigor-nf/vigor/README.md

 | `benchmark-throughput`     | Benchmark the NF's throughput              | ???               |
 | `benchmark-latency`        | Benchmark the NF's latency                 | ???               |

-To run with your own arguments, compile then run `./build/nf` which will display the command-line arguments you need to pass to the NF.
+To run with your own arguments, compile then run `sudo ./build/app/nf -- -?` which will display the command-line arguments you need to pass to the NF.

 To verify using a pay-as-you-go specification, add `VIGOR_SPEC=your_spec.py` before a verification command.